|Guide||♦||18 Triplogs||Active Topic|

-This area was utilized by the prehistoric Sinagua culture and artifacts and habitation sites may be found.
+The prehistoric Sinagua culture utilized this area, and artifacts and habitation sites may be found.
 Remember that Federal law prohibits the removal of artifacts and the damaging of archeological sites.
 Leave any artifacts found for the enjoyment of others and take only photographs.
-The trail continues southeasterly following the canyon and crosses the north and south forks of Long Canyon before heading north to junction with the Bell Trail #13.
-Be sure to bring a topographic map of the area, compass and plenty of water when hiking this trail.
+The trail continues southeasterly following the canyon and crosses the north and south forks of Long Canyon before heading north to the junction with the Bell Trail #13.
+Be sure to bring a topographic map of the area, compass, and plenty of water when hiking this trail.

 This hike is listed as One-Way.